Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 Experience Requirement

 PAs seeking the Emergency Medicine CAQ must have gained at least 3,000 hours of experience (the equivalent of 18 months of full-time practice) working as a PA in emergency medicine within six years of the date they attest to NCCPA that the experience requirement has been satisfied.
 If selected for an audit, documentation substantiating that work experience will be required.
+It is based on the Content Blueprint, developed using data gathered from the most recent PA Practice Analysis conducted by NCCPA.

 Procedures/Patient Case Requirement